Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

-# DiscordLinuxGoLiveAudioWorkaroundBot
+# Discord Linux Go-Live Audio Workaround Bot
-It's been months since Go Live was rolled out for Linux users of Discord, but as of 2021/03/16, they still haven't fixed the issue where audio is not being captured from the application that is being streamed.
+It's been over a year since Go Live was rolled out for Linux users of Discord, but as of 2021/03/16, they still haven't fixed the issue where audio is not being captured from the application that is being streamed.
 You can call this a missing feature but if I join someone's stream,